-You will need a visa with a valid travel document to enter Ethiopia.
+You will need a valid visa and a valid travel document to enter Ethiopia.

-The penalty for overstaying your visit visa is USD10 per person per day plus the cost to renew your visa.
+The penalty for overstaying your visa is USD10 per person per day plus the cost to renew your visa.
 If you overstay you will have to pay your fine in full before you are able to leave Ethiopia.
-Visitors entering Ethiopia without a valid travel document and Ethiopian visa may encounter imprisonment and/or pay six months or more overstay penalty in USD.
+Visitors entering Ethiopia without a valid travel document and Ethiopian visa may be detained and/or fined.

 Your passport should be valid for a minimum period of 6 months from the date of entry into Ethiopia.
 Make sure you have two blank pages in your passport on arrival.